League champions with highest skill cap

-As everyone knows, League of Legends has champions with different skill caps.
+As everyone knows, LoL has champions with different skill caps.
 Some are made to be easily picked up and mastered, such as Garen or Tryndamere, others have few mechanics that make them slightly harder to play, for example LeBlanc or Rengar, and then there are champions who are hard to learn and hard to master, but being good at them has huge rewards.

 LEE SIN: CHAMPION WITH HIGHEST SKILL CAP

 Lee Sin has been one of the most popular and strongest junglers in both solo queue and competitive play for a while now.
 He has a lot of tools at his disposal, but he takes a while to master.
 Lee Sin is really strong early game which he can use to pressure lanes or the enemy jungler.
 From there, Lee Sin scales into the mid game by taking vision control of the map with his mobility and Sightstone, then transitions into a utility based tank in the late game.

 The blind monk is a godly jungler for those who can play him well.
 His mobility, crowd control and fast jungle clear time makes him a champion that is able to farm well while giving his enemies cold sweats from the thought of him coming to gank their lane.

 Lee Sin is one of the hardest champions to master because of the amount of plays he can make, the most popular one being called “InSec”, after the player who made it so popular.
 It involves landing Sonic Wave onto an enemy and then using Resonating Strike to get closer to them.
 Afterwards, the player Safeguards to a ward in the position to use Dragon’s Rage to kick the enemy target closer to the allied team so that the team can kill that champion very fast.
 It is mostly used to put an enemy carry out of position and thus make the team fight a lot easier.

 As all champions, he has pros & cons.

 - Pros: Very strong early game; fits into and team composition; can stick to targets easily.